dhupee/dotfiles-old/README.md

 ## To-Add List

-- [x] making KDE backup and restore (will use Konsave), `not automated since the size is humongous`
+- [x] making KDE backup and restore (will use Konsave), `not automated since the size is humongous`, EDIT: I use rclone to do it and manage to used it for backup osu beatmap aswell, and smaller sensitive file like ssh
 - [x] automate my Bottles setting update ~~(Use python for creating file name with regex, iirc bash dont have regex)~~ manage to made one in bash script
-- [ ] saving osu's songs/skins/data and other big files to google drive/dropbox(need to find the cli)
+- [x] saving osu's songs/skins/data and other big files to google drive/dropbox(need to find the cli)
-- [ ] making one-liner scripts for micro only, incase i need SSH works
+- [ ] (URGENT) making one-liner scripts for micro only, incase i need SSH works